 When you send follow-up or reminder emails prior to your appointment, include an option for the other person to reschedule, such as a link to your calendar scheduling tool.

-In fact, Keenan’s triggered email sequence for appointment reminders with Infusionsoft by Keap has just that.
+In fact, Keenan’s triggered email sequence for appointment reminders with Keap has just that.

 “In the follow up reminder emails, we have links for the customer to click that will immediately cancel the customers appointment and trigger a task for one of our scheduling team members to follow up and reschedule,” he says.
 “Also included in the emails are links to our website and all necessary business contact info to make it as simple as possible for the customer to reach us.”

 When you make it easy for the other person to reschedule without having to pick up the phone, you create a less intimidating experience that puts some of the control back in their hands.
 When your prospects feel like they have a say in when they meet with you, they’re more likely to be invested in following through with the appointment.